In Utero Tobacco Exposure Can Lead to Executive Function Issues in AdolescentsJune 01, 2017

 In Utero Tobacco Exposure Can Lead to Executive Function Issues in Adolescents

 (Boston) – June 1, 2017 – Prenatal tobacco exposure is known to have negative short-term impacts including preterm birth, low birth weight and subsequent behavioral issues.
 However, a new study found that the negative impacts can last well into the child’s future.
-The results showed that exposure to as few as 10 cigarettes was associated with negative impacts on the executive function of adolescents who were exposed prenatally.
+The results showed that exposure to as few as 10 cigarettes a day was associated with negative impacts on the executive function of adolescents who were exposed prenatally.
 Published online in Drug and Alcohol Dependence, the study is the first to look at the long-term impact on students in a high school setting and demonstrates the importance of providing more evidence-based smoking cessation programs to women of childbearing age and pregnant women.

 According to a report issued by the Centers for Disease Control and Prevention, smoking during pregnancy is common across the US, with as many as 8 percent of women having smoked at some point during pregnancy.
 Executive functioning includes a higher level of cognitive organization and management processes that are important for success both in school and in daily life.
 These skills are learned throughout childhood and include how to self-manage behavior and how best to organize and act on information.